ipfs/ipfs-docs/docs/quickstart/publish.md

 Pinning a file to IPFS is how content is published to IPFS.
 Any given file represented by a CID can be pinned to multiple IPFS nodes to increase the redundancy and resilience of the file on the network.
 Pinning services are like hosting services that run an IPFS node for you and ensure that your files are available to the IPFS network.

 :::callout
-It's worth noting that data pinned to the IPFS network is public by default and retrievable by anyone.
+Data pinned to the IPFS network is public by default and retrievable by anyone.
 Make sure to avoid publishing private data or take the necessary measures to adequately encrypt it before publishing.
 :::
 ## Prerequisites